Mexico is famous for its beautiful beaches, delicious food, tropical weather, rich culture, and ancient Mayan Ruins.

 -Group size: 15 max, average 12

--Physical rating: Average.
+-Physical rating: Moderate.
 Some activities might include moderate physical activity like biking, hiking, walking, etc.

 Travel connects us.
 Community keeps us connected.